-Costs of recurring revenues are generally expensed as incurred, and include costs to provide our payroll and other HCM solutions primarily consisting of employee-related expenses, including wages, stock-based compensation, bonuses and benefits, relating to the provision of ongoing client support, payroll tax filing and distribution of printed checks and other materials.
-These costs also include third-party reseller costs, delivery costs, computing costs and amortization of capitalized internal-use software costs, as well as bank fees associated with client fund transfers.
+Cost of recurring revenues is generally expensed as incurred, and include costs to provide our payroll and other HCM solutions primarily consisting of employee-related expenses, including wages, stock-based compensation, bonuses and benefits, relating to the provision of ongoing client support, payroll tax filing and distribution of printed checks and other materials.
+These costs also include amortization of capitalized internal-use software costs, delivery costs and computing costs, as well as bank fees associated with client fund transfers.
 We expect to realize cost efficiencies over the long term as our business scales, resulting in improved operating leverage and increased margins.

 We capitalize a portion of our internal-use software costs, which are then all amortized as a cost of recurring revenues.
-We amortized \$0.6 million and \$0.9 million during the three months ended September 30, 2014 and 2015, respectively.
+We amortized \$0.9 million and \$1.7 million of capitalized internal-use software costs during the three months ended September 30, 2015 and 2016, respectively.